-Students failing the State Board Exam two (2) times after the conclusion of their time at IIC, may return for a minimum of 30 additional clock hours of State Board training at the current hourly rate.
+Students failing the State Board Exam two (2) times may return for a minimum of 30 additional clock hours of State Board training at the current hourly rate.
 Arrangements must be made with the DOE to take these additional clock hours.